go-gorm/gorm.io/pages/docs/query.md

 ```

 {% note warn %}
-**NOTE:** If you use gorm's specific fields types like `gorm.DeletedAt`, it will run a different query for fetching the retrieving object/s.
+**NOTE:** If you use gorm's specific field types like `gorm.DeletedAt`, it will run a different query for retrieving object/s.
 {% endnote %}
 ```go
 type User struct {